 - Many of the concepts in IPP 6.1(i) and (j) relating to law enforcement matters and national security are discussed under IPP 2.1(g) and IPP 2.1(h) respectively.

 IPP 6.1(a): Access would pose a serious threat to the life or health of any individual

 Organisations that deny access should be able to provide evidence as to how the access to the material would pose a threat to the life or health of an individual.
 Organisations may also need to consider whether the use of an intermediary (under IPP 6.3) would overcome any serious and imminent threat to the life or health of an individual.
 In D v Charitable Organisation PrivCmrA 4, the organisation was concerned that providing access to personal information posed a threat to the safety or health of the complainant.
 This threat was overcome by providing the information via a health practitioner, who could support the complainant while providing them with the requested information.

 IPP 6.1(b): Impact on another person’s privacy

 IPP 6.1(b) permits organisations to refuse access if access ‘would have an unreasonable impact on the privacy of other individuals’.
-This exception is similar to s 33 of the FOI Act which exempts documents from disclosure to protect the privacy of other people.
+This exception is similar to s 33 of the FOI Act which exempts documents, or parts of documents, from disclosure to protect the privacy of other people.

 Under both the FOI Act and IPP 6, the exemption is not absolute.
 Organisations can decide to release personal information of a third party where the access would not have an ‘unreasonable impact’ on the third party’s privacy.